HillJustin/HillJustin.github.io/_posts/2022-12-21-inauguration-and-conception.md

 ---
 layout: post
-title: "Inauguration and Conception: Reflections on Habituating Ritual Activations"
+title: "Inauguration, Conception, and Mundane Constancy: Reflections on Habituating Ritual Activations in the Groove"
 abstract: TBD / work in progress
 date: 2022-12-21
 ---